ProfCode101/OpenGL-Amazing-Box-Project/README.md

 ## License

 This project is open source and available for educational purposes.
+You can mail me at tasnimdrmc6461#gmail.com if you have any queries.